What Emotions are Expected after an Abortion?

 Potential Psychological Effects of an Abortion

-- 👤 Pregnant: What is my personality type? - Take the free Personality Test
+- 👤 Pregnant: What is my personality type?
+Take our free Pregnancy Personality Test

 Post Abortive Mental Health Concerns